 A: Yes.
 The FDA does not approve the use of antibiotics until they undergo a rigorous review to safeguard animals, humans and the environment.
 The FDA approval process is the first of multiple steps to ensure food products from animals treated with antibiotics are safe.
 Farmers work closely with veterinarians to decide which antibiotics to use, and they are administered when the animals are most at risk for illness.
-Additionally, the Food Safety and Inspection Service (FSIS) inspects every animal that enters and passes through processing plants.
+Additionally, the FSIS inspects every animal that enters and passes through processing plants.
 FSIS also takes samples from meat to verify there are no unsafe antibiotic or other residues.

 Q. What about organic meats?
 Are they safer?

 A: No. There is no scientific evidence that nutritional and safety profiles of organic meats are different from conventionally raised meat products.
 Only growing, handling and processing methods differ.

 Additional information about proper antibiotic use in pig farming can be found at the following resources: